 The YKWA cooperate with institutions and networks such as the Deutsch-Britische Gesellschaft, the British Embassy in Berlin and the German Embassy in London, the British-German Forum or the King Edward VII Foundation.

 The YKWA organise events such as lectures, panels and discussions in a British-German-European context.
 In Berlin it has become a tradition to organise so-called Contemporary Issues where a keynote speaker discusses in a private group of alumni current topics.
-Alumni in Düsseldorf and Frankfurt organise small conferences focusing on economic issues – such as an Alumni Conference in 2013 at the premises of the Bundesbank in Eltville.
-Another conference is planned for 2019.
-In London the alumni network is meeting as well.
+Alumni in Düsseldorf and Frankfurt organise small conferences focusing on economic issues – such as an Alumni Conference in 2019 in Eltville, Germany.
+Another conference will take place in London in June 2022.

 In September 2015, an alumni conference was held at Clare College Cambridge and in 2012 one at Wilton Park in UK for very interesting discussions with former German Federal Minister of the Environment, Mr Peter Altmaier, with the CEO of RWE npower, Mr Volker Beckers, and with Ben Moxham from 10 Downing Street.